JustBorgar/Beanjot/README.md

 # Beanjot Text/Code Editor

 Hey there, thanks for checking out my little text editor.
-It's pretty much the first actual program I make coming from roblox luau, so don't expect the most clean/functional thing ever.
-It's mostly made as a way to practice gdscript before actually starting work on an actual game.

-Sorry ahead of time if the code isn't easy to read, i'm still trying to find a code structure i'm comfortable with in godot, so i'm not entirely happy with how the code is organized but eh, at least it works (I might come back to clean it up later, but for now it is what it is).
+This is the first godot project I made back when I was learning gdscript (with my only previous experience being with luau), so don't expect the most clean/functional piece of software ever, it was mostly made for practicing.

 This is licensed under MIT, so feel free to do with it as you please.
-If you spot any bugs, innacuracies with the syntax highlighting, etc. feel free to let me know (maybe i'll fix it, maybe I won't, this was just a learning project so don't expect a lot of support).
+I have no plans to maintain this, so if you spot any bugs, innacuracies with the syntax highlighting, etc. you'll need to fix them yourself.

 ## Screenshots
 <img src="https://github.com/JustBorgar/Beanjot/assets/134341430/20c7f61a-c6a0-4ffa-80b3-e63528514660" width="375" height="350">